UTSCCSCC01/finalprojects22-cyclist/doc/sprint3/documentation.md

 - Expected Response:
   - field `tasks` houses all the user's tasks with hierarchy "future", empty array if user has no tasks.

-## public async createTask(form: FormGroup)
+## public async createModifyTask(form: FormGroup)

-- Description: create tasks for the user, and update tasks on dashboard, daily-log, and future-log.
+- Description: create/modify tasks for the user, and update tasks on dashboard, daily-log, and future-log.
+Create if `form.value._id` is `null`, otherwise modify.
 - Body Parameters:
   - form: FormGroup - the task input form the user filled to input task
 - Expected Response:
+  - the result of creating/modify task from the server.

+## public async deleteTask(id: string)

+- Description: delete thie task with the `_id` value of passed `id`.
+- Body Parameters:
+  - id: string - the id of task to be deleted.
+- Expected Response:
-  - the result of creating task from the server.
+  - the result of creating/modify task from the server.

+## public async getAllTags(userID: string)

+- Description: query all user's tags to field tags as an array of tags
+- Body Parameters: None
+- Expected Response:
+  - field tags houses all the user's tags, empty array if user has no tags.

+## public async createTag(value: any)

+- Description: creates a tag
+- Body Parameters:
+  - object with tag input information
+- Expected Response:
+  - add this tag to tags field

+## public async markSignifier()

+- Description: marks a task with signifiers
+- Body Parameters:
+  - id: string - id of task to be marked
+  - important: Boolean - a signifier
+  - completed: Boolean - a signifier
+  - abandoned: Boolean - a signifier
+- Expected Response:
+  - mark tag with give id with given signifiers.

 # Backend Documentation
 Since we are using graphQL as our api, it behaves little different from REST: